Symphony No. 23 (Michael Haydn)

 Michael Haydn's Symphony No. 23 in D major, Perger 43, Sherman 22, Sherman-adjusted 23, MH 287, is believed to have been written in Salzburg around 1779.
 This symphony was incorrectly attributed to Wolfgang Amadeus Mozart by Ludwig von Köchel with the number K. 291, on the basis of a fragment of manuscript which Mozart copied, apparently to help him study the fugue form of the final movement.

-Scored for 2 oboes, 2 bassoons, 2 horns and strings, in three movements:
+The symphony is scored for two oboes, two bassoons, two horns, and strings.
+It is in three movements: